Gillingham, Norfolk: Transport

-The village currently has a regular bus service to much of the surrounding area.
+The village has a regular bus service to much of the surrounding area.
 First Norfolk & Suffolk run the X2 through the village, which gives access to Beccles, Loddon, Norwich and Lowestoft as well as the smaller surrounding villages and BorderBus run the 580 to Beccles, Bungay, Harleston and Diss and the connecting 581 to Beccles and Great Yarmouth and the 146 which runs between Norwich and Lowestoft via Loddon and Beccles.
 Bus services to other areas can be found in Beccles.